 - A partner can be necessary (aka a spotter), especially when you’re lifting very heavy.

-It’s not hard to find trainers that will claim machines are completely unnecessary; it’s an unnatural movement pattern, the stabilising muscles aren’t activated.
-But I have to disagree – especially for some specific target groups, machines are an amazing invention.
+It’s not hard to find trainers that will claim workout machines are completely unnecessary; it’s an unnatural movement pattern, the stabilising muscles aren’t activated.
+But I have to disagree.
+That’s a very narrow-minded opinion.
+Machines are an amazing invention, especially for some specific groups of people.

 - Works the muscles isolated